LearnersGuild/learning-os/blueprint/design-principles.md

 Ensure tools support personal choice and freedom as well as responsibility for those choices.
 Everyone should have the opportunity to participate in designing and upgrading the structures which guide them.

+- Decentralize authority: Self organizing doesn't mean there is no authority.
+It means that authority is earned rather than conferred.
-- Decentralize authority
+- Decentralize power.
+Doesn't mean no power differentials.
+- Doesn't mean no structure.
+Just that players get to co-create it, and structure is offered not imposed
 - Maximize autonomy, personal agency and responsibility
   - Maximize learners capacity to participate in shaping their experience
   - Learners should decide when, where and how they learn, and what they are learning
   - Authorship of the education falls on the learner
-  - Community should be largely self-organizing
+  - Collective should be largely self-organizing
   - Amplify Agency
 - We are not the learners' parents.
 Resist the parental approach to education.
   - We are a kitchen, not a restaurant.
 Resist the "education as a service" orientation.